savreline/what-year/README.md

 ## API
 * GET: `/question/:questionId` - fetches the question with the given questionId
-* POST: `/question/:questionId` - adds the latest user's guess to the question with the given questionId
+* POST: `/question/:questionId` - adds the latest player's guess to the question with the given questionId
 * GET: `/question/` - fetches the entire question data set (for testing purposes only)
 * GET: `/players` - fetches the entire player data set (for the leader board)
 * POST: `/players` - adds a new player's data to the player data set